popje-chalmers/stately/README.md

 - Debug > Print TL to terminal: this is what the machine looks like in the representation used by Transform > ...

 ### Editing things
 On the right side there are editors for signals and states.
-Changes to the signal/state being edited are effected by clicking "commit changes", or automatically in various circumstances (for example when you try to edit a different signal/state).
+Changes to the signal/state being edited are effected by clicking "Apply changes", or automatically in various circumstances (for example when you try to edit a different signal/state).

 ## More about signals
 There are three kinds of signals: input, expression, and statewise.